Teleoperation for Autonomous Vehicles

 - Vehicle autonomous capabilities

-Teleoperation modes can change during the drive, as required for the specific case and circumstances.
-For example, an autonomous vehicle may require remote driving with low-level control (T1) when exiting a parking lot, then Tele-Assist high-level control (real-time) when driving on a specific road while most of the ride will require Tele-Assist path planning or supervision.
+Teleoperation modes can change during the drive, as required per the specific case and circumstances.
+For example, an autonomous vehicle may require remote driving with low-level control (T1) when exiting a parking lot, then Tele-Assist high-level control (real-time) when driving on a specific road, while most of the ride will require Tele-Assist path planning or supervision.
 A specific edge case encountered may again require one of the “lower” modes of teleoperations to extract the vehicle from the scenario.